-1 Loan-to-value unindexed distribution in ranges where a single loan can exist in multiple buckets, with continuous distribution.
+Loan-to-value unindexed distribution in ranges where a single loan can exist in multiple buckets, with continuous distribution.
 LTV is calculated using market values.
-The residential collaterals in NMB's Cover Pool are capped at loans up to 70% of the market value.
-2 Other eligible assets
+The residential collaterals in Cover Pool 1 are capped at loans up to 70% of the market value, and in Cover Pool 2 at up to 80% of the market value.
+Cover Pool 2 was extension to hut 2000.